Linesight-RL/linesight/docs/source/second_training.rst

     python scripts/tools/tmi2/add_vcp_as_triggers.py maps/A02-Race_0.5m_cl.npy -p 8477

 .. note::
     The ``-p`` argument allows you to choose the port used to connect to the game instance.
-You can freely change the ``8477`` to any other available port.
+You can freely change ``8477`` to any other available port.

 Edit the configuration file